gcalderone/ReusePatterns.jl/README.md

 With [composition](https://en.wikipedia.org/wiki/Object_composition) we wrap an Alice's object into a structure implemented by Bob, and let Charlie use the latter without even knowing if it actually is the original Alice's object or the Bob's one.

 We pursue this goal by automatically forwarding all methods calls from Bob's structure to the appropriate Alice's object.

+The *composition* approach has the following advantages:
+- It is always applicable, even if Alice and Bob do not agree on a particular type hierarchy;
+- it is the recommended Julian way to pursue code reusing (besides `module`s)

 ### Example: